greenonline/MMBASICTaipan/README.md

 # MMBASICTaipan
-A port of Taipan! to MMBASIC, principally for the PicoMite "boot-to-BASIC" computer.
+A port of the [book version](https://taipangame.com/pdf/TaipanAHistoricalAdventureForTheAppleComputerAppleIIEdition.pdf) of [Taipan!](https://taipangame.com) to MMBASIC, principally for the PicoMite "boot-to-BASIC" computer.

-A work in progress... some UI placement issues persist.
+Complete and playable.
+However, some *minor* UI placement issues persist (and are *work in progress*).

 ## See also